ismailcanakg/ismailcanakg/README.md

 ## 📫 Contact Me

-You can reach out to me on GitHub by sending a message through this profile or by contacting me via my [mail adresim](ismailcanakg1@gmail.com).
+You can reach out to me on GitHub by sending a message through this profile or by contacting me via my ismailcanakg1@gmail.com.

 ## 🌐 Other Links